CSUChico-CSCI490/CSCI490-Course-Materials/Syllabus.md

 #### Milestones:

-* Proposal
+* 10% Proposal
     * Project plan and timeline
-* Check-in weekly meeting or updates
+* 10% Check-in weekly meeting or updates
-* Midterm status check/demo
+* 10% Midterm status check/demo
-* Poster session (2.5 hours)
+* 10% Poster session (2.5 hours in person)
-* Poster
+* 10% Poster
-* Final Presentation (20 mins) - TBA (sometime the last week of classes or finals week)
+* 10% Final Presentation (20 mins) - TBA (sometime the last week of classes)
-* Project portfolio
+* 40% Project portfolio & project
     * Docs and project files on a git repo
+    * What you actually got done/built

 #### Extras

-* Major Field Test - Required but score doesn't play into grade of the course
+* Major Field Test (in person) - Required but score doesn't play into grade of the course
 * Senior Survey/Exit Exam Completion - Required but score doesn't play into grade of the course

 #### Letter Grades

 Letter grades will be assigned based on the completion of all the milestones and how the final project meets the grading symbol definitions of the university.
 You will recieve a RP until completion of the exit exam taken the semester you actually graduate.
+If you are graduating this semester make sure you do the MFT & exit exam or the RP will count like an F preventing you from graduating.

 [Grading Symbols Definitions](https://www.csuchico.edu/pres/em/2010/10-018.shtml)